Showing posts with label Peter Rodulfo. Show all posts

 Jerome Cardan is one of several independent-minded figures from Renaissance intellectual history whom Browne was highly critical of, yet read closely.
 Other notable candidates of similar critical influence upon Browne include Cardan's countryman, the polymath Giambattista della Porta (1538-1615) the Belgian scientist Van Helmont (1577-1644) the Swiss physician Paracelsus (1494-1541) and the German scholar of comparative religion Athanasius Kircher (1602-1680).

 Browne sometimes wrote with his most recent reading in mind.
 From his mention of the Italian polymath and physician Jerome Cardan twice in On Dreams its possible to tentatively date On Dreams as written circa 1663 from two facts.
-According to the 1711 Auction Sales Catalogue an edition of Jerome Cardan's Opera (Complete works) dated 1663 is listed as once in Browne's library.
+According to the 1711 Auction Sales Catalogue an edition of Jerome Cardan's Opera (Complete works) dated 1663 is listed as once in Browne'd library.
 [5].
-Coincidentally, almost half of Browne's eldest son Edward Browne's dissertation for his bachelor of medicine degree, on the use of dreams to the physician, was written in 1663.[6]
-Its therefore possible to speculate that Browne may have composed On Dreams to assist his son.
-In any event the short tract On Dreams isn't dissimilar in either its literary style or subject-matter to Browne's A Letter to a Friend (circa 1656) in which dreams as experienced by the dying are commented upon.
+Coincidentally, almost half of his eldest son Edward Browne's dissertation for his bachelor of medicine degree, on the use of dreams to the physician, was written in 1663.[6]
+Its possible that Browne may have composed On Dreams in order to assist his son.
+In any event the short tract On Dreams isn't dissimilar in either its literary style or subject-matter to A Letter to a Friend (circa 1656) in which dreams as experienced by the dying are commented upon.
 As such On Dreams may be read as an appendage to A Letter to a Friend, Browne's major medical writing.

-There's a fascinating relationship between Thomas Browne to the Swiss psychologist Carl Gustav Jung (1875-1961).
+A fascinating relationship exists between Thomas Browne to the Swiss psychologist Carl Gustav Jung (1875-1961).
 For example, both men were physicians who took their psychiatric responsibilities seriously, both studied comparative religion and alchemical literature in depth and both had a big interest in their own and others' dreams.
 I've written at length about this fascinating relationship elsewhere on this blog.
 [7]

 'The dream is a little hidden door in the innermost and most secret recesses of the psyche, opening into that cosmic night which was psyche long before there was any ego consciousness....All consciousness separates; but in dreams we put on the likeness of the more universal, truer, more eternal man dwelling in the darkness of primordial night.
 [8]

-In On Dreams Browne declares- 'We owe unto dreams that Galen was a physician, Dion an historian, and that the world hath seen some notable pieces of Cardan' to which one might add we owe unto dreams that the Swiss psychologist C.G.
-Jung embarked upon a long study of alchemy.
+In On Dreams Browne declares- 'We owe unto dreams that Galen was a physician, Dion an historian, and that the world hath seen some notable pieces of Cardan' to which one might add that we owe unto dreams the fact that the Swiss psychologist C.G.
+Jung embarked upon a long study of alchemy following a dream.

 Amazingly, Memories, Dreams, Reflections includes an endorsement of Browne as a psychologist.
-Jung's autobiography is prefaced by a verse chosen by his secretary Aniela Jaffe to describe the psychologist, but the author of the verse, the English romantic poet Samuel Coleridge is eulogizing upon Thomas Browne, not C.G.
+Jung's autobiography is prefaced by a verse chosen by his secretary Aniela Jaffe to describe the psychologist, but the author of the verse, who the English romantic poet Samuel Coleridge eulogizes upon is Thomas Browne, not C.G.
 Jung.
-This verse is notable for its early usage of the word 'consciousness' which the Oxford English Dictionary attributes to the poet William Wordsworth, Coleridge's sometime mentor as the first to use and in all probability was 'borrowed' from him.
-Coleridge's enthusiastic response to Browne focuses upon the self-analytical and mind-expanding qualities of the physician-philosopher.
+This verse is notable for its early usage of the word 'consciousness' which the Oxford English Dictionary attributes to the poet William Wordsworth, Coleridge's sometime mentor as the first to use and which in all probability was 'borrowed' from him.
+Coleridge's verse on Browne focuses upon the self-analytical and mind-expanding qualities of the physician-philosopher.

 He looked at his own Soul